pfackeldey/evermore/docs/binned_likelihood.md

 These building blocks include:

-- **evm.Parameter**: A class that represents a parameter with a value, name, bounds, and prior PDF used as constraint.
+- **evm.Parameter**: A class that represents a parameter with a value, name, bounds, and prior AbstractPDF used as constraint.
-- **evm.Effect**: Effects describe how data, e.g., histogram bins, may be varied.
+- **evm.AbstractEffect**: Effects describe how data, e.g., histogram bins, may be varied.
 - **evm.Modifier**: Modifiers combine **evm.Effects** and **evm.Parameters** to
   modify data.